 As warmer weather approaches, pet owners must be vigilant about parasite prevention.
 These external parasites are not only a nuisance, but they also carry diseases and cause discomfort.
 In fact, a recent report from the Centers for Disease Control and Prevention indicates illnesses from ticks, fleas, and mosquitoes have more than tripled since 2005.
-Here are a few tips from Burke Animal Clinic in Burke, VA, to ensure your pet stays happy and healthy.
+Here are a few tips from Burke Animal Clinic, to ensure your pet stays happy and healthy.

 When Should I Treat My Pet?

 The answer to this question varies, depending upon where you live.
 While both can be found in parts of the U.S. year-round, ticks are most prevalent during spring and summer and fleas are more active during warm weather.
 For more specifics on your area’s flea-and-tick season, visit the American Kennel Club’s map here.

 Even with preventative care prescribed by your veterinarian, it’s possible for your pet to pick up these parasites.
 In conjunction with monthly medication, we suggest you check your pet regularly.

 - Ticks – Inspect your pet carefully, as some ticks are difficult to see in their hair coat.

 - Fleas – If you notice your pet scratching or grooming repetitively, they may have fleas.
 Use a flea comb to check for fleas and flea dirt.
 If you notice dark specks in your pet’s fur, place the speck on a white paper towel and dampen it.
 If it turns red, your pet has fleas.